-- 25. On or about January 10, 2011, in the District of Maryland, defendant MANJIVAR unlawfully conspired with others known and unknown to the Grand Jury to murder J.A. and Victim-4, in violation of Maryland Code, Criminal Law Article 2-201(a)(1) and the Common Law of Maryland, and punishable by Maryland Code, Criminal Law Article 1-202. - 26.
-On or about January 10, 2011, in the District of Maryland, defendant MANJIVAR feloniously, willfully and with deliberately premeditated malice, killed and murdered J.A., in violation of Maryland Code, Criminal Law Article 2-201(a)(1). - 27.
-On or about January 10, 2011, in the District of Maryland, defendant MANJIVAR feloniously, willfully and with deliberately premeditated malice attempted to murder Victim-4, in violation of Maryland Code, Criminal Law Article 2-205. - 28.
-On or about November 15, 2011, in the District of Maryland, defendant
+25. On or about January 10, 2011, in the District of Maryland, defendants MANJIVAR and BELTRAN-FLORES unlawfully conspired with others known and unknown to the Grand Jury to murder J.A. and Victim-4, in violation of Maryland Code, Criminal Law Article 2-201(a)(1) and the Common Law of Maryland, and punishable by Maryland Code, Criminal Law Article 1-202.

+26. On or about January 10, 2011, in the District of Maryland, defendants MANJIVAR and BELTRAN-FLORES feloniously, willfully and with deliberately premeditated malice, killed and murdered J.A., in violation of Maryland Code, Criminal Law Article 2-201(a)(1).
+27. On or about January 10, 2011, in the District of Maryland, defendants MANJIVAR and BELTRAN-FLORES feloniously, willfully and with deliberately premeditated malice attempted to murder Victim-4, in violation of Maryland Code, Criminal Law Article 2-205.